BioBoost/course_iot_devices/docs/05-uart/challenges/your-sensor/README.md

 The time has come you created your own sensor for a change.

-In this challenge you are to develop your own first sensor that will output its data via UART every number of seconds.
-The data that it output is totally up to you.
+In this challenge you are to develop your own first sensor that will **output its data via UART** every number of seconds.
+The data that it outputs is totally up to you.

 Some ideas: